justicedemocrats/api/README.md

 = email cosigners
 = put in the fine print (something from initial form) = add random data to tests
+= add checkbox true boolean for airtable
+= add nominee email and phone from fm3

 "We may share your data with any legally linked organizations for the purpose of coordinating progressive activity in your area."